Wendy St. Laurent-Coutts

 - Inter-professional education and collaboration

-While the majority of my career has been as a frontline PHC provider (Registered Midwife for 18 years) and Nurse Practitioner - PHC all ages (4 years), the experience has been invaluable for the following reasons: it fostered, critical thinking as well as inter-professional communication and collaboration, a focus on client centered care as well as the importance of informed choice decision making, and, simultaneous clinical experience in both hospital as well as community settings.
-These experiences will guide my teaching, and hopefully enrich the learning experience for BScN students in our Nursing program.
+While the majority of my career has been as a frontline PHC provider (Registered Midwife for more than 35 years) and Nurse Practitioner - PHC all ages (9 years), the experience has been invaluable to my role as an educator: it enhanced my critical thinking as well as inter-professional communication and collaboration abilities, strengthened my application and approach for client-centered care, and highlighted the importance of informed choice decision making.
+I acquired clinical (relational) experience in both hospitals as well as community settings.
+These experiences will guide my teaching, and hopefully, enrich the learning experience for BScN students in our Nursing program.